-Our new Nursery children will learn how to listen to sounds and to have sustained concentration on one thing that will gradually increase.
-Existing Nursery children will learn sounds from phase 2 and Reception children will complete phase 3, practicing forming their letters correctly and then using this knowledge in writing their own words.
-Alongside this they will use this phonic knowledge to continue gaining confidence in reading learning more tricky words that cannot be phonetically segmented.
+The younger Nursery children will learn how to listen to sounds and to have sustained concentration on one thing that will gradually increase, they will then begin to learn their phase 2 sounds.
+Nursery children that will be moving into Reception in September will be focusing on sounds from phase 2 and Reception children will move on to phase 4, practising forming their letters correctly and then using this knowledge in writing their own words.
+Alongside this they will use this phonic knowledge to continue gaining confidence in reading; learning more tricky words that cannot be phonetically segmented, using expression as they read and using their knowledge of a story to predict what might happen next.

 This learning is very much based around enjoyment in order that they foster a love for learning.
 Much of the work that they do will then be re-enforced within their play in the classroom.

 We will continue to use ‘White Rose Maths’ which, in the same way as the literacy, will continue to be taught during ‘Magic Moments’.
 The work that they cover is very much presented in a fun, practical manner in order that they can really grasp an understanding of the concepts that they are learning.
 They will build upon what they learnt last term.
-In Number they will be focusing on understanding numbers to 10, comparison of numbers to 10, composition of 4 and 5, making pairs, combining numbers and learning number bonds to 10.
-In Measure, Shape and Spatial Thinking, they will compare mass and capacity, learn more about length, height and time and will also look at 3-D shapes and pattern.
+In Number they will be focusing on understanding numbers beyond 20, spatial reasoning; involving rotation, matching and manipulation of shapes.
+They will then build on their knowledge of subtraction and addition using larger numbers.
+They will learn to double and halve numbers, re-capping odd and even number.
+In all areas they will be fostering a deeper understanding of the concepts that they have previously learnt

 Planning In The Moment